 Developed by Thomas L. Saaty in the 1970s, the analytic hierarchy process (AHP) is a structured technique for organizing and analyzing complex decisions.
-The foundation of AHP is mathematics and psychology.
-SpiceLogic Analytic Hierarchy Process software (Ahp software) is a wizard-based software for modeling Analytic hierarchy process.
-It is completely wizard-based, no worry about learning curve or annoyances with confusion about the User interface.
+The foundation of AHP decision-making is mathematics and psychology.
+SpiceLogic Analytic Hierarchy Process software (Ahp software) is a wizard-based software for modeling the Analytic hierarchy process step by step.

-Say, you want to buy a car and your objectives are
+Say, you want to buy a car and your criteria are

 1. Maximize Safety.

 When you start the AHP Software, you are presented with the following screen.